Krasper707/NPTEL-Courses/Introduction to Large Language Models/week1.md

   - Fun fact: Model size have increased by an order of 5000x over last 4 years (till 2021)

-- GenAI involves use of deep Neural Netowrks to create new content, such as text,images, or various forms of media.
+- GenAI involves use of deep Neural Networks to create new content, such as text,images, or various forms of media.
 - In 2017, The research paper of Transformers (2017; Attention is all you need) and BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding(2018)
   - BERT achieved SOTA(State-Of-The-Art) on 11 NLP tasks
   - Thought that BERT was too big for back then so they made smaller models like DistilBERT,TinyBERT,MobileBERT.